-Beautiful lovely rustic small bells made from upcycled metal on an adjustable jute hanging loop - this makes it easy to hang this by the door, deck or your lovely garden.
+Beautiful lovely rustic small bells made from up-cycled metal on an adjustable jute hanging loop - this makes it easy to hang this by the door, deck or your lovely garden.

 Hang outside to hear the unique chime in the wind (under cover, away from sun & rain), or decorate indoors for rustic decor.
 Though every bell is different, you can get the 'general' resonate sound by listening to this clip.

 - Made in India

 - Materials: Recycled iron, copper and tin